NGS2Montage/PI_Demo_November/site/README.md

 You could connect to the DB yourself and run raw SQL but I recommend using Django's objects.
 There is some example code below (run this from the `site/` directory):

+To see what's in the database, browse to `montage.cs.vt.edu/admin` (needs admin password).

 ## Architecture

 1. `Paper` objects represent a CiteSeerX record for a publication.
 They have a `pdf` FileField which can be opened for access to the PDF of the publication.
 (Also, pdfs are stored in `site/montage/media/<doi>_<random_letters>.pdf`).